Registration opens January 2, 2026 8:00am EST

 Moderate

 Throughout the class, we will have discussions of alternative techniques, where to find specialty materials and tools, resources for the canoe restorer, and many other topics related to canvas-covered canoes and canoeing in general.
-The instructor will provide canoes for the workshop; students are invited to bring their own canoe along for evaluation and advice, and even possibly having some work done on them.
+The instructor will provide canoes for the workshop; students are invited to bring their own canoe along for evaluation and advice, and to get started working on them.
+If possible, student canoes should have the interior stripped of varnish or paint prior to the class.

 sample